Ethical Principles and Publication Policy

 • Renewing and expanding the number of reviewers while keeping their areas of expertise or specialities in mind.

-• Excluding those reviewers who do not fulfil their duties on time or provide feedback and comments being impolite and lacking of quality.
+• Excluding those reviewers who do not fulfil their duties on time or provide feedback and comments that are impolite and lacking in quality.

 • Rejecting a manuscript which is not appropriate to PedPer’s aims and scope.

-• Finding and assigning new members for the Editorial Board, who have the potentials to contribute its development.
+• Finding and assigning new members to the editorial board who have the potential to contribute to its development.

 • Informing the new members of the Editorial Board in relation with PedPer’s manuscript submission guide; explaining them about what is expected from a member of the Editorial Board; and informing them about their responsibilities.

-• Reviewing the critics/criticism about the journal and answering them, if it is seen necessary.
+• Reviewing the critics or criticisms about the journal and answering them if it is deemed necessary.

 Ethical Responsibilities of the Reviewers